OHCHR and NHRIs

 Accreditation of NHRIs

-The Sub‑Committee on Accreditation (SCA) of the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights (ICC) has the mandate to review and analyze accreditation applications and to make recommendations to ICC Bureau members on the compliance of applicants with the Paris Principles.
-The SCA is composed of one “A status” accredited NHRI for each of the four regional groupings; namely Africa, the Americas, the Asia Pacific, and Europe.
+The Sub‑Committee on Accreditation (SCA) of the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights (ICC) has the mandate to review and analyze accreditation applications and to make recommendations to the ICC Bureau on the compliance of applicants with the Paris Principles.
+The SCA is composed of one “A status” accredited NHRI from each of the four regional groupings: Africa, the Americas, Asia Pacific and Europe.
 Members of the SCA are appointed by the regional groupings for a renewable term of three years.
-OHCHR participates in the work of the SCA as a permanent observer and in its capacity as ICC secretariat.
+NIRMS participates in the work of the SCA as a permanent observer and in its capacity as the ICC secretariat.

-As at August 2011, there were 70 NHRIs accredited with A Status by the ICC , i.e. in compliance with the Paris Principles.
-The following link provides access to the calendar of ICC accreditation reviews (2009-2013).
-Summaries of NHRIs that have undergone accreditation in the past are all available through http://nhri.ohchr.org.
+As of February 2013, there are 69 NHRIs accredited with A Status by the ICC , i.e. in compliance with the Paris Principles.
+The following link provides access to the calendar of ICC accreditation reviews (2013-2017).

 Guidance notes for NHRIs

 NHRIs have clearly defined roles and opportunities to participate in the international human rights system and to follow-up to results and recommendations at the national level.
-The following links contain short guidance notes for NHRIs stipulating their different roles; (1) United Nations human rights treaty bodies (E F S); (2) the UPR mechanism of the Human Rights Council; and (3) Special Procedures of the Human Rights Council.
+The following links contain short guidance notes for NHRIs for:

 Fellowship for NHRI staff

-In 2008, the National Institutions and Regional Mechanisms Section of OHCHR introduced a fellowship programme and issued new calls for candidates for 2009 and 2010.
-Through this programme, “A status” NHRI staff members are selected to work in NIRMS for six months in order to gain knowledge of and experience with the United Nations human rights system.
+In 2008, the National Institutions and Regional Mechanisms Section of OHCHR introduced a fellowship programme.
+Through this programme, the staff members from NHRIs accredited with “A” status are selected to work in NIRMS for six months in order to gain knowledge and experience with the United Nations human rights system.
 This fellowship programme is beneficial for OHCHR, both in terms of substantive expertise as well as through the consolidation of direct contacts with NHRI staff globally.
 More information can be found through the following link: http://www.ohchr.org/EN/AboutUs/Pages/FellowshipNHRIStaff.aspx